Shilpa-Manaji/OBS_INTERNSHIP-2025/Programming Problems/README.md

    ```

    - This will open Jupyter Notebook in your browser.
-   - Navigate to the notebooks/ folder and open the required .ipynb file.
+   - Navigate and open the required .ipynb file.

 5. **Run the Code Cells**